department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/decision-ready-claims.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="more-vso">How do I find an accredited VSO?</button>
 <div id="more-vso" class="usa-accordion-content">

-**You can find an accredited VSO in 1 of 2 ways:**
+**You can find an accredited VSO in couple ways:**
 - Go to eBenefits to find a local VSO by state/territory, zip code, or the organization’s name.<br>
 <a href="https://www.ebenefits.va.gov/ebenefits/vso-search">Go to eBenefits</a>.
-- Or search the VA Office of the General Counsel’s list to find a VSO representative name, city, state, or zip code.<br>
+- Or search the VA Office of the General Counsel’s list to find a VSO representative by name, city, state, or zip code.<br>
 <a href="https://www.va.gov/ogc/apps/accreditation/index.asp">Search the VA Office of the General Counsel’s list</a>.

 </div>